Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Arul Lakshminarayan for useful discussions.
-We thank Sreeram PG for helpful discussions.
+We thank Sreeram PG for the helpful discussions.
 We acknowledge BS Datta Vikas for his inputs during the initial stage of this work.
 The authors would like to thank HPCE, IIT Madras, for providing the computational facility for numerical simulations.
 This work was supported in part by grant DST/ICPS/QusT/Theme-3/2019/Q69 and New faculty Seed Grant from IIT Madras.
 The authors were supported, in part, by a grant from Mphasis to the Centre for Quantum Information, Communication, and Computing (CQuICC) at IIT Madras.
+The authors acknowledge ANRF MATRICS grant and ANRF NQM (National Quantum Mission).
+N.D.V. acknowledges funding from the Italian Ministry of University and Research (MUR) through project DYNAMITE QUANTERA2\_00056, in the frame of ERANET COFUND QuantERA II—2021 call co-funded by the European Union (H2020, GA No. 101017733).
+This work was supported by the Provincia Autonoma di Trento, and Q@TN, the joint lab between University of Trento, FBK—Fondazione Bruno Kessler, INFN—National Institute for Nuclear Physics, and CNR—National Research Council.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or of the Italian Ministry of University and Research.
+Neither the European Union nor the granting authority can be held responsible for them.